ESSAM: A Novel Competitive Evolution Strategies Approach to Reinforcement Learning for Memory Efficient LLMs Fine-Tuning: Introduction

 Recent work on Sharpness-Aware Minimization (Maximization) has shown strong gains in generalization \cite{foret2020sharpness}.
 Its key idea is to reduce both the loss value and the loss sharpness, so that training moves toward flat minima where the loss stays low in a whole neighborhood of the parameters.
 This can reduce overfitting and make the model more robust.
 We introduce the idea of SAM into zeroth-order search and propose a new zeroth-order fine-tuning method called Evolution Strategies with Sharpness-Aware Maximization (ESSAM).
-As shown in \cref{fig:esam-shiyitu}, ESSAM tightly integrates the sharpness-aware perturbation mechanism of SAM with ES, it uses the update direction that would otherwise move the original parameters toward sharp regions to perform a reverse update, obtains a new update direction at the perturbed parameters, and then uses this new direction to update the original parameters, so that the solution of the model is guided to converge to flatter regions, enhancing the model's robustness and generalization ability.
+As shown in Figure~\ref{fig:esam-shiyitu}, ESSAM tightly integrates the sharpness-aware perturbation mechanism of SAM with ES, it uses the update direction that would otherwise move the original parameters toward sharp regions to perform a reverse update, obtains a new update direction at the perturbed parameters, and then uses this new direction to update the original parameters, so that the solution of the model is guided to converge to flatter regions, enhancing the model's robustness and generalization ability.
+In addition, we further propose an accelerated variant of ESSAM.
+This accelerated algorithm adopts a SAM mechanism based on Frobenius norm normalization during the reverse update and uses a smaller SAM population to improve training efficiency while maintaining low GPU memory usage.

 We follow a more standard training procedure.
 We use a standard split between training data and evaluation data, shuffle the training data, and perform multi step updates with small mini batches, rather than training once on a small set of samples as a whole.
 This reduces randomness from small sample training and better averages the noise induced variation across iterations, and the training signal is smoother and the optimization process is more stable.